Learning Safely Without Knowing the World:COMPASS-Hedge: Introduction

-\begin{itemize}[itemsep=0pt, topsep=-1pt, parsep=0pt] \item \textbf{Adversarial + Safety.} Phased-aggression methods \citep{even2008regret, MullerEtAl2025} achieve constant regret relative to a baseline and $\Theta(\sqrt{T})$ adversarial robustness, but fail to capture fast $1/\Delta$ rates in stochastic environments. \item \textbf{Stochastic + Safety.} In the appendix of \citet{MullerEtAl2025}, the authors propose an alternative algorithm for the stochastic setting with safety constraints.
-However, the resulting regret guarantees scale as $O(\sqrt{T})$, rather than achieving the instance-optimal $O(\log T / \Delta)$ rates.
-Moreover, this result relies on a different algorithmic design than the adversarially robust method above, thereby sacrificing universality.\footnote{While \citet{MullerEtAl2025} primarily study the bandit feedback model and impose an additional \emph{smoothed mixed comparator} assumption—requiring strictly positive probability on each expert—their approach can be viewed as a special case of full-information learning.} \item \textbf{Adversarial + Stochastic (BOBW).} State-of-the-art BOBW methods \citep{mourtada2019optimality} adapt efficiently to stochastic gaps, but can suffer $\Omega(\sqrt{T})$ regret relative to a safe baseline policy $\mu^c$ in the worst case. \end{itemize}
+As online learning is increasingly deployed in life-critical domains, a third need has emerged: \begin{itemize}[leftmargin=2em,topsep=0pt,itemsep=0pt] \item[] \textit{{\bf Baseline safety:} The cumulative regret relative to a designated, trusted baseline policy $\mu^c$ remains near-constant $($e.g., $O(\mathrm{poly}\log T)$ or $\tilde O(1)$$)$. } \end{itemize} This provides a performance floor - a safety net - for the learner to aggressively pursue strategic exploration without the risk of catastrophic underperformance relative to the baseline.
+In practice, $\mu^c$ often represents a conservative but trusted strategy, such as a standard-of-care medical protocol or a legacy financial index.
+While satisfying any two of these requirements—\emph{minimax robustness, instance-optimality, or baseline safety}—is often feasible, unifying all three remains a significant challenge, even under full-information feedback.
+This tension motivates the central crux of our work: \textbf{The Best-of-Three-Worlds Challenge.
+(BOTW) } Despite the maturity of best-of-two-worlds research, the aforementioned triadic tension remains unanswered with the existing literature presents a fragmented landscape: \begin{itemize}[itemsep=0pt, topsep=-2pt, parsep=0pt] \item \textbf{Adversarial + Safety.} Phased-aggression methods \citep{even2008regret, MullerEtAl2025} achieve constant regret relative to a baseline and $\Theta(\sqrt{T})$ adversarial robustness, but fail to capture fast $1/\Delta$ rates in stochastic environments. \item \textbf{Stochastic + Safety.} In the appendix of \citet{MullerEtAl2025}, the authors propose an alternative algorithm for the stochastic setting with safety constraints.
+However, the resulting regret guarantees scale as $O(\sqrt{T})$, rather than achieving the instance-optimal rates.
+Moreover, this result relies on a different algorithmic design than the adversarially robust method above, thereby sacrificing universality.\footnote{While \citet{MullerEtAl2025} primarily study the bandit feedback model and impose an additional \emph{smoothed mixed comparator} assumption—requiring strictly positive probability on each expert—their approach can be viewed as a special case of full-information learning.} \item \textbf{Adversarial + Stochastic (BOBW).} State-of-the-art BOBW methods \citep{mourtada2019optimality} adapt efficiently to stochastic gaps, but can suffer $\Omega(\sqrt{T})$ regret relative to a safe baseline policy $\mu^c$. \end{itemize} \paragraph{Technical Bottleneck: \emph{The Trade-off between Conservation and Aggression.}} The fundamental difficulty in unifying these three ``worlds'' stems from a deep-seated tension in the per-round update mechanism.
+Baseline safety necessitates conservative mixing strategies that tightly control deviation from a trusted comparator.
+In contrast, achieving stochastic optimality requires selective and increasingly aggressive updates that rapidly concentrate probability mass on the empirical leader in order to exploit suboptimality gaps $\Delta_a$.
+Moreover, state-of-the-art best-of-both-worlds methods lack explicit safeguards for protecting a designated baseline under adversarial conditions. \footnote{A potential workaround could be to assume oracle access to environment-specific quantities, such as suboptimality gaps or problem-dependent confidence bounds.
+While such assumptions yield valid guarantees in principle, they fundamentally alter algorithm's scope by embedding environment-specific knowledge into its design.
+Indeed, if tight upper bounds on stochastic instance-optimal rates were given as input, \citep{MullerEtAl2025} can be adapted to satisfy safety constraints with minor modifications.